-Our studio program in photography reflects the rapidly expanding toolbox within the field with a range of hands-on classes in darkroom and digital imaging, independent studies, internships and a class on the history of the medium.
-We’ve designed our courses to encourage experimentation and explore conceptual approaches so that students can discover their visions as artists and communicators.
+Our studio program in photography reflects the rapidly expanding digital toolbox with a range of hands-on classes in darkroom and digital imaging, independent studies, internships and a class on the history of the medium.
+Our classes are designed to encourage experimentation and explore conceptual approaches so that students can discover their visions as artists and communicators.
 The sharing, critiquing and appreciation of student ideas are part of the process of building and refining critical thinking skills.

-- Establish a strong foundation in the craft that is structured, instills self-discipline, and introduces a variety of techniques that are based in traditional and emerging photographic media
+- Establish a strong foundation in the craft that instills self-discipline and introduces a variety of techniques that are based in traditional and emerging photographic media.

-Students participating in photography courses will have access to black-and-white darkrooms and digital imaging labs.
+Students participating in photography courses will have access to a black-and-white darkrooms, digital imaging labs, a lighting studio and large format digital printers.
 Cameras in various formats, tripods, lighting equipment, and other photographic tools are also available for student use.

 “Knowledge of photography is just as important as that of the alphabet.
 The illiterate of the future will be ignorant of the use of the camera and pen alike.”